 - POLICE – Call local police or highway patrol and request a report to be written.
 Never agree to waive a police report.

-- INFORMATION – Obtain the name, address, phone number, vehicle registration and tag number, driver’s license number and insurance information on the other driver.
+- INFORMATION – Obtain the name, address, phone number, vehicle registration and tag number, driver’s license number and insurance information on the other driver for submission of your claim with your insurance company.

 - STATEMENT – Do NOT make any statements to anyone about the collision except to the police officer.
 DO NOT ADMIT FAULT!